 You can get a national park passport cancellation stamp at most national park visitor centers.
 Bring your passport to the stamp station in the visitor center and be sure to check the date on the stamp before placing it in your book.

 Yes, you can buy passport stamp books at national parks but we would recommend you purchase your national park passport online in advance from America’s National Parks.

 Yes, all national parks have at least one cancellation stamp while larger parks have multiple stamps to collect.

-- Grand Canyon – Stunning Grand Canyon South Rim Itinerary
+- Grand Canyon – Best things to do at Grand Canyon South Rim

-- Yellowstone – Spectacular 4 Days In Yellowstone National Park Itinerary
+- Yellowstone – How to spend 4 days in Yellowstone National Park

-- Grand Teton – Best Grand Teton National Park Itinerary
+- Grand Teton – An epic Grand Teton National Park itinerary

 Want more National Park content?
 Head over to our US National Parks travel guides to read all about the most popular parks in America.

 We hope this guide featuring the National Parks Passport helps with planning your visit to the any of the US National Parks!